-Since 1989, CUSD has offered an optional District-home partnership in the form of a Home Study program for families of Kindergarten-Grade 8 students who wish to teach their children at home with professional guidance from supervising teachers and District administrators.
+Since 1989, CUSD has offered an optional District-home partnership in the form of a Home Study program for families of Transitional Kindergarten-Grade 8 students who wish to teach their children at home with professional guidance from supervising teachers and District administrators.

 - Instruction is consistent with the District’s course of study and is not an alternative curriculum.

 - Student, parent, and supervising teacher contract as a team to develop the student's educational plan, including goals, objectives, and assignments, and meet at least once an attendance period (every 10-19 school days) for 30-60 minutes.

 - Middle School students are offered the opportunity to take one or two classes at a District middle school.

 - Home Study is an ungraded program and students receive a year-end completion certificate for their grade level.